 Photos: Nikki van der Molen.
 Look Fabulous Forever.

 What make-up do you find works best on midlife and older skins?
 I’d love to know your must-haves.
 Leave me a comment below.

-If you’ve enjoyed this, please like and subscribe and share with your make-up-loving friends.
+If you’ve liked this, please subscribe and share with your midlife friends…